 Diocletian Palace Tour

+Your Diocletian Palace experience can be enhanced with the knowledge of a local guide who can explain the Split Roman ruins.
 Join a Split Walking Tour for a guided stroll through the palace and old town.
 We recommend booking a Diocletian’s Palace Walking Tour on Viator or through a trusted tourist agency, like Adiona Travel.

 We want to know: Have you visited Diocletian’s Palace in Split, Croatia?
 What were your impressions of the Diocletian Palace Sights?
 Tell us in the comments!